-During the year, Financial Planning Standards Council (FPSC) contributed \$10,000 (2018 - \$10,000) to the Foundation in addition to providing management and administrative services.
-FPSC will assess its support of the Foundation on an annual basis.
+During the year, FP Canada contributed \$10,000 (2019 - \$10,000) to the Foundation in addition to providing management and administrative services.
+FP Canada will assess its support of the Foundation on an annual basis.
+FP Canada's management continues to assist the Foundation with administrative functions and has two seats on the Foundation's board.
+Accordingly, FP Canada has significant influence over the Foundation.

-Amounts payable to FPSC of \$5,044 (2018 - \$5,590) are non-interest bearing and due on demand.
+Amounts payable to FP Canada of \$8,501 (2019 - \$5,044) are non-interest bearing and due on demand.